TOAST-DOCS/AppGuard/en/console-guide.md

     * **Token Expiration Time (seconds)**: The validity period of a token.

 <a id="product-app-attestation-policy"></a>
-#### App attestation policy
+#### App Attestation Policy

 Configure app attestation options for the Android and iOS platforms.
-The options are organized into two sections: **Integrity Verification Items** and **Untrusted Environment**.
+The options are organized into two sections: **Integrity Verification Items** and **Untrusted Environments**.

 **Integrity Verification Items**